WanXcodinG/ViralShortsAI/README.md

 # **ViralShortsAI**

+## This is still a work in progress!

 **ViralShortsAI** is an end-to-end automated video generation pipeline designed to create engaging, TikTok-style viral short videos using AI.
 The project leverages LLMs and audio/video processing techniques to:

 - Analyze and enhance media assets using AI (via OpenAI and ElevenLabs).